Blog / Articles

 Overuse of ice melt increases surface saturation, accelerates material deterioration, and harms nearby landscaping.

-Why Rock Salt Is Not Safe for Wood Decks
+Why Traditional Rock Salt is Not Safe for Wood Decks and Metal Fasteners

 • Dries out wood fibres — Rock salt draws moisture from the wood’s surface and interior, disrupting the natural moisture balance.
 Over time this drying effect can cause the wood to shrink, crack or splinter.